livhyl/dtu_mlops/reports/README.md

 ```

 Will generate a `.html` page of your report.
 After the deadline for answering this template, we will auto-scrape
-everything in this `reports` folder and then use this utility to generate a `.html` page that will be your serve
+everything in this `reports` folder and then use this utility to generate a `.html` page that will serve
 as your final hand-in.

 Running